zinzy/My-Digital-Garden/_notes/Uses.md

 - YogaTimer
 - (I have an excellent mat that I'm trying to identify on the [[Internet]])

+### Software
+- Alfred
+- [BetterSleep](https://www.bettersleep.com/): I've been using this app since it was still called Relax Melodies.
+As someone who [hears things loudly](https://en.wikipedia.org/wiki/Hyperacusis), I've been able to significantly improve my experiences in the outside world.
+I love the fact that I can mix together various sounds.
+- Obsidian
+- Rectangle

 ### Miscellaneous
 - Tangram set